dangkhoa2016/Rails-Chinook/README.md

 # README
+  - setup database: `rails db:drop db:create db:migrate db:seed`

 ## Questions

-Maintenant que ta BDD est prête, tu vas répondre aux questions ci-dessous :
+Now that your database is ready, you will answer the questions below:

-## Niveau facile
+## Easy level

-* Quel est le nombre total d'objets Album contenus dans la base (sans regarder les id bien sûr) ?
+* What is the total number of Album objects contained in the database (without looking at the IDs of table) ?

 Album.count

-* Qui est l'auteur de la chanson "White Room" ?
+* Who is the author of the song "White Room" ?

-rack.where(title:"White Room")
+Track.where(title: "White Room")

-* Quelle chanson dure exactement 188133 milliseconds ?
+* Which song lasts exactly 188133 milliseconds ?

-Track.where(Duration:188133)
+Track.where(duration: 188133)

-* Quel groupe a sorti l'album "Use Your Illusion II" ?
+* Which band released the album "Use Your Illusion II"?

-Album.find_by(Title:"Use Your Illusion II") artiste.artist
+Album.find_by(title: "Use Your Illusion II").artist

-## Niveau Moyen
+## Average level

-* Combien y a t'il d'albums dont le titre contient "Great" ? (indice)
+* How many albums are there with “Great” in the title? (hint)

 Album.where("title LIKE ?", "%Great%").count

-* Supprime tous les albums dont le nom contient "music".
+* Deletes all albums with "music" in the name.

 Album.where("title LIKE ?", "%Great%").destroy_all

-* Combien y a t'il d'albums écrits par AC/DC ?

-Album.where(artist:"AC/DC").count

-* Combien de chanson durent exactement 158589 millisecondes ?
+* How many albums are there written by AC/DC?

+Album.where(artist: "AC/DC").count

+* How many songs are exactly 158589 milliseconds long?

 Track.where(duration: 158589).count

-## Niveau Difficile
+## Difficult Level

-* puts en console tous les titres de AC/DC.
+* puts all AC/DC titles on console.

 acdc_tracks = Track.where(artist: "AC/DC")
 acdc_tracks.each do |track|
   puts track.title
 end

-* puts en console tous les titres de l'album "Let There Be Rock".
+* puts into console all the titles of the album "Let There Be Rock".

 ltbr = Track.where(album: "Let There Be Rock") ltbr.each do | track |
   puts track.title
 end

-* Calcule le prix total de cet album ainsi que sa durée totale. price = 0 duration = 0 ltbr = Track.where(album: "Let There Be Rock")
+* Calculate the total price of this album as well as its total duration. price = 0 duration = 0 ltbr = Track.where(album: "Let There Be Rock")